History of cricket to 1725: Origins and etymology

-Cricket was probably devised by children and survived for many generations as essentially a children's game.
-The invention of the game could have happened in Norman or Plantagenet times anytime before 1300; or even in Saxon times before 1066.
+Cricket is known to have been played by children in the 16th century, and it is possible that it was, for many generations, essentially a children's game.
+It has been suggested that the invention of the game could have happened in Norman (1066–1154) or Plantagenet (1154–1485) times, or even in Anglo-Saxon times before the Norman Conquest in 1066.
+Historian David Underdown rejects speculation, however, and asserts that the only thing which can definitely be said about the origin of cricket is that its earliest record is a testimony in a late 16th-century court case, which proves it was played by children in Surrey in the middle of that century.

-All acknowledged subject experts and authorities agree that there is no evidence of cricket having evolved from another bat-and-ball sport and, equally, no evidence that any other bat-and-ball sport evolved from cricket.
-The authorities include writers Harry Altham, John Arlott, Derek Birley, Arthur Haygarth, David Underdown, Roy Webber and Peter Wynne-Thomas.
-Their consensus view is that the only thing that can definitely be said about the origin of cricket is that its earliest record is in a late 16th-century court case in Surrey which proves it was played by children in southeast England in the middle of that century.
-There have been alternative theories of origin but these have been dismissed or ignored by authorities.
-For example, the writer Andrew Lang claimed in 1912 that cricket evolved from a bat-and-ball game which may have been played in Dál Riata as early as the 6th century and this claim has been dismissed, by Anthony Bateman among others, in terms of "Lang's idiosyncratic belief in the Celtic origin of cricket".
+Despite some similarities, there is no evidence of cricket having evolved from another bat-and-ball sport and, equally, no evidence that any other bat-and-ball sport evolved from cricket.
+Part of the reasoning for this is that, unlike other games with batters, bowlers, and fielders – such as stoolball, rounders, and baseball – cricket can only be played on relatively short grass, especially as the ball was delivered along the ground until the 1760s, so forest clearings and land where sheep had grazed would have been suitable places to play.

+Among alternative theories of origin is one by the writer Andrew Lang, who claimed in 1912 that cricket evolved from a bat-and-ball game which may have been played in Dál Riata (modern Argyll and County Antrim) as early as the 6th century, but this claim has been dismissed, by Anthony Bateman among others, in terms of "Lang's idiosyncratic belief in the Celtic origin of cricket".
 It is true that cricket is one of many bat-and-ball sports existing worldwide which have no known origin.
-Others are the definitely Celtic sports of hurling and shinty.
-Golf and hockey are other British ball games involving a club or stick while croquet was apparently imported from France and globally there are games such as Sweden's brännboll, Italy's lippa, India's gilli-danda, Finland's pesäpallo and Samoa's kilikiti.
-However, it is generally believed that cricket essentially belongs to the same family of bat-and-ball games as stoolball, rounders and baseball but whether it evolved from any of these, or vice versa, cannot be determined.
+Others are the Irish sport of hurling, and Scottish shinty.
+Golf and hockey are other British ball games involving a club or stick, while croquet was apparently imported from France and, globally, there are games such as Sweden's brännboll, Italy's lippa, India's gilli-danda, Finland's pesäpallo, and Samoa's kilikiti.
 There is a 1523 reference to stoolball at a designated field in Oxfordshire; this may then have been a generic term for any game in which a ball is somehow hit with a bat or stick.
 18th century references to stoolball in conjunction with cricket clearly indicate that it was a separate activity.